Hurtak/hello/README.md

   - image thems checkboxes (with number of images in each category)??
   - send app for review to get full developer API key (current one is very limited)
 - add backup image when user does not have image loaded yet or when there is no internet?
+- glamor.css.global("body", { backgroundColor: colors.grayChrome, }
+  - problem this is inserted at runtime so we wee white screen splash from default styles?
+  - or maybe even if we had css file we would seee this splash?

 ---